Dwight

 • Quality becomes consistent and predictable

-• Innovation builds on previous successes
+• Every refinement builds on previous successes

 Continuous Improvement